cgrok/cody/docs/cogs.md

 ### Library
 All cogs have to be written in [discord.py 1.0.0.a](https://discordpy.readthedocs.io/en/rewrite/)
 ### Data Storage
-If you want to store any data in your cogs, you have to use [sqlite3](https://docs.python.org/2/library/sqlite3.html).
+If you want to store any data in your cogs, it is highly encouraged you use [sqlite3](https://docs.python.org/2/library/sqlite3.html).
-**Do not use JSON files or any other storage files.**
 ### Example of a basic cog
 ```py
 class Cog: